jkeohan/rctr-9-8-20/w01d01/intro-to-react.md

 - `V stands for Views`
 - `C stands for Controller.`

- The View is the presentation layer, it’s what the user sees and interacts with in the browser.
-The Controller makes the decisions based on requests and then controls what happens in response, like clicking on links and submitting forms.
-It controls the interaction with the Models and Views (passing data from one to the other).
-The model refers to the database
+ The `View` is the presentation layer, it’s what the user sees and interacts with in the browser.
+The `Controller` makes the decisions based on requests and then controls what happens in response, like clicking on links and submitting forms and communicates with the `Model`, which is the database.

- React is now the View in this model.
+ `React` is the `View` in this model.

 <img src="https://i.imgur.com/t779Jw9.png" width=600/>